 DASS Eligibility CriteriaInformation for alternative schools considering participation in the Dashboard Alternative School Status (DASS) program.

-Alternative schools participating in the Dashboard Alternative School Status (DASS) program is limited.
+Alternative schools participating in the Dashboard Alternative School Status (DASS) program is limited to certain eligibility requirements.
 Schools are identified as "alternative" through one of two methods:

 Defined Alternative Schools